An official website of the United States government

 Census Bureau’s Household Pulse Survey shows that many parents spent the first three Child Tax Credit advance payments on child care or school expenses.

-Census Tool Provides Access to Child Poverty Rates
+New Census Tool Provides Child Poverty Rates in All School Districts

 The 2019 SAIPE School District Profiles data visualization provides demographic and economic information on more than 13,000 U.S. school districts.

-Elementary and Secondary School Revenue and Spending Increased in Most Areas
+Elementary, Secondary School Revenue, Spending Increased in Most Areas

 Preliminary data show most categories of elementary and secondary school system spending increased from FY2019 to FY2020, with some exceptions due to COVID-19.